terascope/kafka-assets/docs/apis/kafka_sender_api.md

 ### size

-this will return how many separate sender apis are in the cache
+Returns how many separate sender apis are in the cache

 ### get
 parameters:
 - name: String

-this will fetch any sender api that is associated with the name provided
+Fetches any sender api that is associated with the name provided

 ### getConfig
 parameters:
 - name: String

-this will fetch any sender api config that is associated with the name provided
+Fetches any sender api config that is associated with the name provided

 ### create (async)
 parameters:
 - name: String
 - configOverrides: Check options below, optional

-this will create an instance of a [sender api](#kafka_sender_instance), and cache it with the name given.
-Any config provided in the second argument will override what is specified in the apiConfig and cache it with the name provided.
-It will throw an error if you try creating another api with the same name parameter
+Creates and caches an instance of a [sender api](#kafka_sender_instance).
+Any config provided in the second argument will override what is specified in the apiConfig.
+It will throw an error if you try creating another api with the same name.

 ### remove (async)
 parameters:
 - name: String

-this will remove an instance of a sender api from the cache and will follow any cleanup code specified in the api code.
+Removes an instance of a sender api from the cache and will follow any cleanup code specified in the api code.

 ### entries

-This will allow you to iterate over the cache name and client of the cache
+Allows you to iterate over the cache names and clients in the cache

 ### keys

-This will allow you to iterate over the cache name of the cache
+Allows you to iterate over the cache names in the cache

 ### values

-This will allow you to iterate over the values of the cache
+Allows you to iterate over the values in the cache

 ## Example of using the factory methods in a processor